 However, if you walk along the wall, the harbor looks like a hole protecting the boats from the wind.
 If you ask me, I believe that’s where the name originates from!

-The houses sit perched along the slopes which also protect them form the wind and adds to the charm of Mousehole.
+The houses sit perched along the slopes, which also protect them from the wind and adds to the charm of Mousehole.

 It had been a long day but one of the best I’ve had in all my time in England.